 - You can replace the peanut butter with almond butter.
 In my experience, peanut butter is tastier, but almond butter works too.

 - If you're not a fan of cilantro, you can use chopped parsley instead.
-Basil is another excellent option.
+Basil is another delicious option.

 - Heavy whipping cream is a good substitute for coconut milk.